chinmayhegde/fodl/_posts/2022-01-16-representation03.md

   for some absolute constant $\varepsilon > \frac{1}{32}$.
 {:.theorem}

-The proof is elegant and will inform us also while proving memorization-style depth barriers.
-But let us make several remarks on the implications of the results.
+The proof of this theorem is elegant and will inform us also while proving memorization-style depth barriers.
+But let us first make several remarks on the implications of the results.

 **Remark**{:.label #DepthSepRem1}
   The "hard" example function $g$ constructed in the above Theorem is for scalar inputs.
 What happens for the general case of $d$-variate inputs?
 Eldan and Shamir[^eldan] showed that there exist 3-layer ReLU networks (and $\text{poly}(d)$ width) that cannot be $\varepsilon$-approximated by any two-layer ReLU network unless they have $\Omega(2^d)$ hidden nodes.
 Therefore, there is already a separation between depth=2 and depth=3 in the high-dimensional case.